 Wapello - Morning Sun is a very small town located in the state of Iowa.
-With a population of 4,000 people and just one neighborhood, Wapello - Morning Sun is the 117th largest community in Iowa.
-Wapello - Morning Sun has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 3,939 people and just one neighborhood, Wapello - Morning Sun is the 117th largest community in Iowa.
+Much of the housing stock in Wapello - Morning Sun was built prior to World War II, making it one of the older and more historic towns in the country.

-Wapello - Morning Sun is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Wapello - Morning Sun isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wapello - Morning Sun are a mix of both white- and blue-collar jobs.
 Overall, Wapello - Morning Sun is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Wapello - Morning Sun who work in office and administrative support (10.13%), sales jobs (10.13%), and management occupations (8.32%).
+There are especially a lot of people living in Wapello - Morning Sun who work in office and administrative support (10.25%), healthcare (9.07%), and sales jobs (8.38%).

 As is often the case in a small town, Wapello - Morning Sun doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Wapello - Morning Sun with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.70% of adults in Wapello - Morning Sun have a bachelor's degree or advanced degree.
+The citizens of Wapello - Morning Sun are slightly less educated than the national average of 21.84% for the average city or town: 16.44% of adults in Wapello - Morning Sun have a bachelor's degree or advanced degree

 Wapello - Morning Sun is a somewhat ethnically-diverse town.
 The people who call Wapello - Morning Sun home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wapello - Morning Sun residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wapello - Morning Sun include German, Irish, English, Swedish, and Dutch.
+Important ancestries of people in Wapello - Morning Sun include German, Irish, English, Scottish, and Swedish.

 The most common language spoken in Wapello - Morning Sun is English.
 Other important languages spoken here include Spanish and Polish.